 - Reason#2.
 EAV catalog is far more flexible, so it gives developers a lot more room for action.

 - Reason #3.
 In practice, if you have 5 stores that sell 300 products in 10 categories, the difference between EAV and Magento 2 Flat catalog will be significant.
 Imagine the situation: an insect flies some 100 m away, and you are trying to guess what insect it is, a fly or a mosquito.
-The thing is, using Flat catalog pays off only when your large Magento 2 system performance is going down, and to notice it, you should run your system performance testing regularly.
+The thing is, using Flat catalog pays off only when your large Magento 2 system performance is going down, and to see it, you should run your system performance testing regularly.

 Flat table for testing your store

-To set up a basic test, follow the step-by-step instruction below.
+To set up a basic test, follow the step-by-step instruction below:

+- Step 1.
 Roll out a Magento 2 solution relying on a large database.
 To do so, follow this guide.
 Don’t forget to choose a relevant store profile.
 This will help you generate an adequate amount of data for your store depending on its size – large, medium or small.

+- Step 2.
 Choose one or several suitable modules and install them.
 For example, you can choose:

 - Magento 2 Mass Product Actions that enables you to change product attributes directly in the product grid.
 This saves a lot of time, which is important in testing;

-- Magento 2 Duplicate Categories that will help you test a Flat catalog category using changes in the group of categories under different conditions.
+- Magento 2 Duplicate Categories that will help you test a Flat table catalog category using changes in the group of categories under different conditions.

-Run the command: php bin/magento index:reindex
+- Step 4.
+Run the command php bin/magento index:reindex

-Now your store is ready for testing with Magento 2 Flat Catalog.
+Now your store is ready for testing with Magento 2 flat catalog.